RediSearch/RediSearch/docs/Vectors.md

     **HNSW** - Hierarchical Navigable Small World algorithm.

-    The `algorithm` attribute specify which algorithm to use when searching for the top-k most similar vectors in the index.
+    The `algorithm` attribute specify which algorithm to use when searching for the k most similar vectors in the index.

 * `{count}`